mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Bringing down trolls with a little plastic, steel, and chemical cocktail for decades, Parashield sets the industry standard for dart weapons.
 The pistol model can accept top-mounted accessories only.
 The rifle includes a top-mounted imaging scope and can mount top and underbarrel accessories.

-{REMOVE ME} - Wireless bonus: The dart reports whether or not it has struck home and successfully injected along with the effect based on heart rate and pulse levels, although its medical sensors are not very sophisticated (Device Rating of 1 for the dart).

 **Launchers**